PrakashChoure2002/support.eventyay.com/event-setup/How-can-I-create-an-online-event-on-eventyay.md

 ![Create Event Form](/images/How-can-I-create-an-online-event-online-location-1.png)

-You will have the options to add an URL for `Live stream` or `Webminar`, then insert the links into the boxes.
+You will have the options to add an URL for `Live stream` or `Webinar`, then insert the links into the boxes.

 ![Create Event Form](/images/How-can-I-create-an-online-event-online-location-2.png)